-Pterostilbene is absorbed better than resveratol.
+Pterostilbene is absorbed better than resveratrol.
 That's why companies are using it.
 The idea is it works better because we absorb it better.
 But, that's faulty logic in my opinion.

-Better absorption doesn't necessary mean it works better.
+Better absorption doesn't necessarily mean it works better.

 If you are on the fence about which supplement to take, you might be wise going with the supplement with more human research.

-Or, avoid both supplements and just eat the foods which contain these nutrients.
+Or, avoid both supplements and just eat the foods containing these nutrients.